A good stethoscope is an essential tool for many healthcare professionals today.

 It has a functional LCD screen that displays the sound level, battery percentage, and even the patient’s heart rate.
 It also has the ability to record and save up to twelve 30 second clips that you can replay for your patients to listen to, attach to reports and review with your colleagues.

-Now, you may not need all these features, but many medics may like to have a digital stethoscope that clearly stands out from others, laden with technology.
+Now, you may not need all these features, but many medics may like to have a digital instrument that clearly stands out from others, laden with technology.
 A downside, however, is its very high price.

-- Usable digital stethoscope
+- Usable digital equipment

 - Eliminates most background noise